ghc-proposals/ghc-proposals/proposal-submission.rst

 Detailed instructions
 ---------------------

+The instructions below are intended for users with little experience using GitHub and git.

 Forking repositories
 ^^^^^^^^^^^^^^^^^^^^

-1. Point your browser to the ghc-proposals/ghc-proposals repository
+1. Point your browser to the ``ghc-proposals/ghc-proposals`` repository
 2. Click on "Fork" (in the upper right corner)

 See GitHub's `documentation <https://help.github.com/articles/fork-a-repo/>`_ if